 Insurance adjusters will attempt to get you to provide a statement on the record.
 Don’t, unless and until you’ve consulted with an attorney.
 Adjusters are simply searching for a way to get you to say something that can be taken out of context and/or used to deny your claim for damages.
 They’re not on your side.

 Here’s the thing.
 Insurance companies are for-profit entities.
 They are interested in one thing and one thing only – making money.
 They don’t make money when they approve insurance claims and pay crash victims like you.
 So, insurers will go to great lengths to deny responsibility or minimize payouts.
 If fault is clear, an insurer might attempt to contact you with a settlement offer not long after a crash.

 They know you need the money and are banking on the fact that you’ll be eager to get cash in your hands as soon as you can.
 However, these early offers are typically for way less than cases are worth.
 If you accept, you’ll likely be asked to sign a waiver and give up the right to pursue additional money in the future.
 That’s true, regardless of what your case ends up being worth.
 So, accepting money now could do more harm than good.

 The best way to increase the odds of a successful financial recovery after a car accident is by turning to an attorney for help.
 At Lattof & Lattof, P.C., our lawyers will handle all aspects of your legal case.
 We’ll handle at-fault parties and insurers.
 We’ll keep you in the loop, but we’ll do the heavy lifting.
 This way, insurance companies have to play by the rules and you get the time you need to recover.

-Call Our Mobile Car Accident Attorneys For a Free Consultation
+Call Our Mobile, AL Car Accident Lawyers For a Free Consultation

 Has your life been turned upside down because of a car accident in Mobile, AL?
 Whether you’ve been injured or lost someone you love in a fatal crash, Lattof & Lattof, P.C., is here to provide legal advice, guidance, and assistance.